Entanglement in non-equilibrium steady states and many-body localization breakdown in a current driven system: Results

-We obtain the phase boundary [Fig.\ref{fig:Model}(b)], consistent with ergodic to non-ergodic transition in the Hilbert space, from the standard deviation, $\sigma_E$, of the entanglement entropy over disorder realizations.
+For the the phase boundaries $W_{c1}$ in the $W-\epsilon$ plane for $\Psi=0,0.3,0.6$ in Fig.\ref{fig:PhaseDiagram} we use the standard deviation, $\sigma_E$, of the entanglement entropy over disorder realizations.
 At the transition, $\sigma_E$ is expected to show a peak that diverges with $L$ \cite{Kjall2014}.
-In Fig.\ref{fig:Eigenstate}(b), we obtain a data collapse of $\sigma_E/(L-c)$ vs.~$W$ for $\Psi=0.3$ and $\epsilon=0.5$ with $c$ as a fitting parameter \cite{Luitz2015} and the values of $\nu_1$ and $W_{c1}$ obtained from the finite-size scaling of $S_{EE}$.
-We plot a phase boundary in the $W-\epsilon$ plane for the entanglement transition from the peak position of $\sigma_E$ for $L=16$.
-The phase boundary is consistent with that obtained from the participation entropy [Fig.\ref{fig:Model}(c)].
+In Fig.\ref{fig:PhaseDiagram}, we plot $W_{c1}$ from the peak of $\sigma_E$ for system size $L=16$.
+The phase boundary is consistent with that obtained from the participation entropy for ergodic to non-ergodic transition.
+In Figs.\ref{fig:Scalingvariance}(a) and (b), we obtain scaling collapses of $\sigma_E/(L-c)$ vs.~$W$ for $\Psi=0.3$ and $\Psi=0.6$ at $\epsilon=0.5$ with $c$ as a fitting parameter \cite{Luitz2015}.
+Here the values of $\nu_1$ and $W_{c1}$ are fixed from the finite-size scaling of $S_{EE}$.
+Surprisingly we see an indication of two peaks in $\sigma_E$ for $L = 16$ [Fig.\ref{fig:Scalingvariance}(b)].
+The reason behind the two-peak structure is not clear at present and will be studied in a future work.

+We note that the average $S_{EE}$ and $\sigma_E$ shown in Fig.\ref{fig:ScalingEntanglement} and Fig.\ref{fig:Scalingvariance} are obtained by averaging over the eigenstates with real eigenvalues.
+The averaging over the eigenstates with complex eigenvalues also gives similar results.